Museum of Fine Arts Budapest

-The architectural ensemble made up by Heroes’ Square, the Hall of Art (Műcsarnok Kunsthalle) and the Museum of Fine Arts is one of the most noteworthy in Budapest.
+The architectural ensemble contains Heroes’ Square, the Hall of Art (Műcsarnok Kunsthalle), and the Museum of Fine Arts.
+This complex is one of the most noteworthy in Budapest.

 The museum’s collection also includes, as well as paintings and sculptures, Egyptian and Antique departments.
 The Egyptian section of the museum includes several mummies.

-Even if you are not an art fan, the departments on classic culture and the building’s stunning architecture make the visit well worth it.
+Even if you're not an art fan, the departments on classic culture and the building’s stunning architecture make the visit well worth it.
 Definitely worth including this museum in your holiday itinerary.

 Tuesday to Sunday: from 10 am – 6 pm